-4.4.1 The Authorising Officer must cancel an authorisation if he/she is satisfied that the Directed Surveillance no longer meets the criteria for authorisation.
+4.4.1 The Authorising Officer must cancel an authorisation if he/she is satisfied that the Directed Surveillance or the conduct of the CHIS no longer meets the criteria for authorisation.
 When cancelling an authorisation, an Authorising Officer must ensure that proper arrangements have been made for the activity's discontinuance, including the removal of technical equipment, and directions for the management of the product.
+Further, where necessary and practicable, the safety and welfare of the CHIS should continue to be taken into account after the authorisation has been cancelled, and risk assessments maintained.
+In the context of CHIS the Authorising Officer will want to satisfy themselves that all welfare matters are addressed, and should make appropriate comment in their written commentary.